SBouchard01/jekyll-templates/magic/README.md

 If a field is not provided, it will not be displayed.
 Also, any past event will not be displayed (though they are only removed at website compilation !!)

+> [!NOTE]
-> Note : No backend is implemented to manage the tour dates or ticket sales.
+> No backend is implemented to manage the tour dates or ticket sales.
 > The link should point to an external page with more information about the tour.